JazzScheme

 • The build will now create a 'jazz' executable file that encapsulates the Jazz kernel.
 Use this executable to load Jazz code, launch Jazz applications, ...

-• Under Unix, we are now using pkg-config to simplify building library depencies.
+• Under Linux, we are now using pkg-config to simplify building library depencies.

 Package system